gopalesagar/eos-key-manager/README.md

         * Secret/pincode
     * Generates 5 keys pairs and encrypts the private keys using NodeJs core module [crypto](https://nodejs.org/api/crypto.html)
     * The public and encrypted private key mappings are stored in local storage with one more level of encryption
-    * The extra level of encryption is taken care by [react-secure-storage](https://github.com/sushinpv/react-secure-storage)
+    * The extra level of encryption is taken care by [react-secure-storage](https://github.com/sushinpv/react-secure-storage).
+This ensures that the encrypted store can be utilized by that browser only.
+We can also use file system to download keys and but to avoid overhead of file processing local storage was used.
 * Sign Message:
     * Inputs:
         * Message to be encrypted